Iviichae7/PharmacyDatabaseProject/README.md

 ###### However, when executing the data population script, we encountered various issues with the INSERT statements, such as misaligned foreign key constraints, primary key errors, and NOT NULL value errors.
 These challenges were compounded by the fact that each team member had their own style of inserting data, leading to inconsistencies.

-###### To resolve these issues, we reduced the number of entries per table to 20 and focused on refining the INSERT statements.
+###### To resolve these issues, we reduced the number of entries per table to 20 and then adjusted to 50 and focused on refining the INSERT statements.
 In hindsight, assigning the data population task to a single team member would have been more efficient, as it would have ensured a consistent approach throughout the process.

 ###### With the revised data population script, we successfully populated the tables, eliminating errors related to foreign key constraints, primary keys, and NOT NULL values.
 This experience highlighted the importance of clear communication and consistent formatting when working on a collaborative project.